Every Minute Counts Documentary, PBS

 Strides in Diagnosis by Medicare

-According to the Alzheimer’s Association website, over 5 million Americans are living with the disease and the costs for that care are astounding.
-Last year (2016), the cost was estimated at $236 billion.
+According to the Alzheimer’s Association website, over 7 million Americans are living with the disease and the costs for that care are astounding.
+In 2024, the cost of care for Alzheimer’s patients was estimated to reach $360 billion.
 If the number of suffering elders was not enough to get the lawmakers’ attention, the cost of care now is.

 Currently, Medicare will reimburse physicians who take the time to test patients for Alzheimer’s and document findings with a detailed care plan for each patient.
 According to Alz.org, many doctors have already diagnosed more than half the people with dementia, but fail to inform the patient or family because of costly time restraints to recommend both medical and living care plans.